abetusk/scratch/notes/Skew-Approaches.md

 * Transform back to verify correctness
 * Is the problem impossible?
 Restate it as a possible version
 * Assume independence
+* Assume the opposite.
+Is there a contradiction?
+If not, why not?
+  Can the opposite be true?
 * Read the literature
 * What is the more general problem that this is a special case of?
 * Use heuristics